War in Donbas: Ukrainian forces

-Ukraine reported that 4,647 of its servicemen had been killed by late February 2022, including 262 foreign-born Ukrainian citizens or foreigners.
+Ukraine reported that 4,535 of its servicemen had been killed by late February 2022, including 253 foreign-born Ukrainian citizens or foreigners.
 Another 70 Ukrainian soldiers were missing.

+As of 21 October 2025, UALosses has confirmed the names of 5,262 Ukrainian soldiers killed between 2014 and 2021 during the War in Donbas.

 Pro-Russian sources claimed Ukrainian forces had 10,000 killed, 20,000 wounded and 13,500 deserted or missing, by late June 2015.

 Separatist forces

 The separatists reported that they had lost 1,400 men at most by February 2015.
-The UN reported 6,500 separatists were killed by the end of December 2021.
+The UN estimated 6,500 separatists were killed by the end of December 2021.

 Ukraine claimed 7,577 separatists had been killed and 12,000 were missing by early 2015.
 They claimed an additional 103 Russian servicemen were killed between January and April 2016.

 An image of a reported separatist graveyard in Donetsk in late February 2015, showed numbers running up to at least 2,213.
 In late August 2015, according to a reported leak by a Russian news site, Business Life (Delovaya Zhizn), 2,000 Russian soldiers had been killed in Ukraine by February 2015.
 The US Department of State reported that 400–500 Russian soldiers had been killed by March 2015.

 Between January 2017 and late February 2022, DPR separatist authorities reported that a total of 677 separatist fighters had been killed in DPR-controlled territory.

-Humanitarian concerns
+The Luhansk Media Centre reported four more LPR military deaths and four more civilian deaths in January–February 2022.
+DNR reported 13 military and 8 civilian deaths in this period, leading to a total of 5,059 since 2014.